matthewbolding/home-media-utilities/README.md

 # pms-backups

 ## Big To Do List
+* Install GTX 780 for better GUI performance
+* Backup *all* content
 * Periodically restart computer
 * Periodically reload plexmediaserver service using `systemctl`
 * Consider utilizing C to streamline disparate shell scripts to a system service